Icom 7300 Microphone Christmas Savings Plan

-I purchased a Yamaha CM500 for a headset.
-This is a well known headset with the Flex radios and I have heard good things about it with the Icom 7300.
+The Yamaha CM500 is a well known headset with the Flex radios and I have heard good things about it with the Icom 7300.
 I wasn’t disappointed.
 It’s comfortable, pretty light and receive audio sounds good.
 I would say transmit audio is excellent.
 It’s got a hot mic and activates the VOX like a mic should on the 7300.
 See more ham reviews at eHam.

 UPDATE: A friend, WB0OAF, just sent me a audio recording (k0pir-yamaha-cm500) of the Icom 7300 while I ‘m using the Yamaha CM500 headset.
 Settings: Mic Gain 40%, COMP 2, TX Bass -1, TX Treble +3, TBW Narrow 300-2500.